Cbazil/Grid-Challenges-LIfe-Chioces/README.md

 ### Challenge 2
 - Added header and nav section(for the different groups)
 - Made grid in main semantic div , 12 imgs , 3 columns each row(4) is a group
+- Added the images of all the people to respective grid box, Linked then groups for navigation

 ---